mattias-p/linky/README.md

 ### Dealing with HTTP redirects

-Checkin the links in examples.md you probably see a couple of lines with HTTP_301 error tokens.
+Checking the links in examples.md with linky you should see a couple of lines with HTTP_301 error tokens.
 By default linky does not follow HTTP redirects.
 If you want HTTP redirects to be followed simply specify the --redirects option.